Elevise

 Picture

 The second electron shell takes a maximum of 8 electrons.
 Currently, both of the nitrogen atoms have 5 electrons in their outer shell, which means that they are 3 electrons off having a full outer shell; they want to gain 3 electrons.
 The number of electrons that they want to gain is the number of electrons that they share; this means that as each of the nitrogen atoms want to gain 3 electrons, they both put 3 electrons into the sharing part (the overlapping part of the shells).
 Both of the nitrogen atoms had 5 electrons in their outer shell and both of them have put 3 into the sharing part.
 This means that they both have 2 electrons left that will stay on their own outer shells.
+I am going to just show the outermost shells for the nitrogen atoms and not show the first shell.
+The diagram is shown below.

 Picture

 We can check that both of the nitrogen atoms are happy by counting the electrons on each of their outer shells.
 Their outer shells are the second shell which takes a maximum of 8 electrons.
-When we count electrons, we see that they both have 8 electrons in their outer shell and are therefore happy.
+When we count electrons, we see that they both have 8 electrons in their outer shells and are therefore happy.

 The nitrogen atoms share 3 pairs of electrons and this means that we have a triple covalent bond.
 We represent a triple covalent bond with 3 lines (≡).
 The displayed formula for N2 is shown below.